 Lighting: All lighting for parking lots, driveways, external illumination of buildings, or the illumination of signs shall be directed away from and be shielded from adjacent properties and shall be so arranged as to not adversely affect driver visibility on adjacent public roads.

-Glare: All solar panels shall be place such that concentrated solar glare shall not be directed onto nearby properties or roadways.
+Glare: All solar panels shall be placed such that concentrated solar glare shall not be directed onto nearby properties or roadways.

 Distribution, Transmission and Interconnection: All collection lines and interconnections from the Solar Array(s) to any electrical substations shall be located and maintained underground inside the Large Solar Energy System.
 The Township Board may waive this requirement, or modify it with appropriate conditions, if it determines that it would be impractical or unreasonably expensive to install, place or maintain such collection lines and interconnections underground.

 Abandonment and Decommissioning: Following the operational life of the project, or at the time the project becomes obsolete, uneconomic or an Abandoned Solar Energy System, as determined by the Township Engineer or any other expert or specialist to be designated by the Township to make such a determination, the applicant shall perform decommissioning and removal of the Large Solar Energy System and all its components.
 The applicant shall prepare a Decommissioning Plan and submit it to the Planning Commission for review and approval prior to issuance of the Special Land Use Permit.
 Under this plan, all structures and facilities shall be removed, including any structures below-grade, and removed offsite for disposal.
 No concrete, piping and other materials may be left in place.
-Any Solar Array or combination of Photovoltaic Devices that are become an Abandoned Solar Energy System shall be removed under the Decommissioning Plan.
+Any Solar Array or combination of Photovoltaic Devices that become an Abandoned Solar Energy System shall be removed under the Decommissioning Plan.
 The ground must be restored to its original condition within 180 days of becoming an Abandoned Solar Energy System, or decommissioning, whichever occurs first.

-General Standards: The Planning Commission shall not approve any Large Solar Energy System Special Land Use Permit unless it finds that all of the applicable standards for Special Land Uses contained in Chapter 15 of this Ordinance are met.
+General Standards: The Planning Commission shall not recommend for approval any Large Solar Energy System Special Land Use Permit unless it finds that all of the applicable standards for Special Land Uses contained in Chapter 15 of this Ordinance are met.

-Safety: The Planning Commission shall not approve any Large Solar Energy System Special Land Use Permit if it finds the Large Solar Energy System will pose an Unreasonable Safety Hazard to the occupants of any surrounding properties or area wildlife.
+Safety: The Planning Commission shall not recommend for approval any Large Solar Energy System Special Land Use Permit if it finds the Large Solar Energy System will pose an Unreasonable Safety Hazard to the occupants of any surrounding properties or area wildlife.

-Conditions and Modifications: Any conditions and modifications approved by the Planning Commission shall be recorded in the Planning Commissions’ meeting minutes.
+Conditions and Modifications: Any conditions and modifications approved by the Planning Commission shall be recorded in the Planning Commission’s meeting minutes.
 The Planning Commission may, in addition to other reasonable conditions, require landscaping, walls, fences and other improvements that are reasonable in relation to and consistent with the nature of the applicable or adjacent zoning districts.
 After approval, at least two (2) copies of the final approved Site Plan shall be signed and dated by the Chairman of the Planning Commission and authorized representative of the applicant.
 One copy shall be kept on file by the Township Clerk, and one copy shall be returned to the applicant’s authorized representative.

 Inspection: The Township shall have the right at any reasonable time to inspect the premises on which any Large Solar Energy System is located.
 The Township may hire one or more consultants to assist with any such inspections, at the applicant’s or project owner’s expense.